Recap: Committee of the Whole Meeting - December 3

 Committee of the Whole Meeting Wednesday December 3, 2025 at 9:30am

-Meeting Agenda: Meeting Agenda
+Meeting Agenda: Revised Meeting Agenda

-Watch Council Meeting: City's YouTube or Livestream
+Watch Council Meeting: Meeting Video

 Agenda Items Include: